 Finding the Best Places to Retire Since 2006!

 Sixty percent of locals are age 45 or better, and 32% of all residents are college educated.
 Politics are split down the middle.
 The crime rate meets the national average.
 Racial diversity is minimal.
-The city has grown by 50% within the last couple of decades, and the cost of living is 10% above the national average.
+The city has grown by 11% within the last decade, and the cost of living is 6% above the national average.

-The median home price is $250,000.
+The median home price is $410,000, reflecting a 25% increase from just a year ago.
 Many areas have traditional Florida cracker-style homes with wood frames, raised floors and wrap-around porches.
 Others have concrete blocks homes or modern Mediterraneans.

 Marinas dot the meandering Indian River, which flows through town.
 Smyrna Dunes, home to five ecosystems and dog-friendly, is a protected area on the northern end of town and has two miles of elevated boardwalks.

-Downtown's Canal Street and Flagler Avenue are cute with with shops and cafes.
+Downtown's Canal Street and Flagler Avenue have colorful shops and boutiques.
 Dining options primarily consist of chain eateries serving up seafood, steaks, Italian fare and more.

 New Smyrna Beach has been named one of the best art towns in the country and is proud of its artistic sensibility.
 It is home to the beautiful Atlantic Center for the Arts, "an interdisciplinary artists' community and arts education facility," and it is peppered with art galleries, including Arts on Douglas.
 Public workshops teach everything from beading and jewelry-making to glassblowing.